 Once the surge in LH commences, the body transitions from the Follicular Phase to the Lutueal Phase.
 The LH phase causes the selected follicle to evolve into its final phase before fertilization, the corpus luteum.
 The corpus luteum produces estradiol and progesterone, which help build the uterine lining.
 If not fertilized, the corpus luteum eventually breaks down, no longer producing progesterone and estradiol, causing the uterine lining to break down into menses, and the cycle starts over again.

 For normal cycles to occur, these hormones operate in delicate balance with one another; therefore, it is no surprise that hormonal imbalances are a frequent cause of fertility issues.

 Monitoring Fertility at Home

-Until recently, the only method women had to monitor the functioning of their cycle was how regular menses came, and whether their temperature increased the 0.5 degrees that happens after ovulation due to the rising amount of progesterone.
+Until fairly recently, the only methods women had to monitor the functioning of their cycle was monitoring the regularity of their menstrual cycle and checking whether their body temperature increased the 0.5 degrees concomitant with increasing progesterone and ovulation.

 Today, however, you can actually check your levels of all these hormones at key times in your cycle.
 Specifically, tests like our own EverlyWell Women's Health & Fertility Panel checks FSH, LH, Estradiol, and Progesterone via at home testing.
-Everly checks other hormones that interact with these as well including DHEA, SHBG, and Testosterone.
+Our Women’s Health and Fertility test checks DHEA and testosterone, other hormones that interact with estradiol.